2 explosions rock Quiapo: 2 dead, 6 injured

 He said the PRC Operations Center dispatched an ambulance to the blast site.

-As of writing, police have not identiied the two fatalities, whom Albayalde said were those who delivered and received the package.
+As of writing, police have not identified the two fatalities, whom Albayalde said were those who delivered and received the package.

 Three other persons were taken to the hospital, but Albayalde said that they are already “out of danger.”